 The Company is subject to various regulatory capital requirements administered by federal banking agencies.
 Failure to meet minimum capital requirements can initiate certain mandatory and possibly additional discretionary, actions by regulators that, if undertaken, could have a direct material effect on the Company and the Consolidated Financial Statements.
-Regulations require FirstCNB and SHB to meet specific capital adequacy guidelines that involve quantitative measures of assets, liabilities and certain off-balance sheet items as calculated under regulatory accounting practices.
+Regulations require banks to meet specific capital adequacy guidelines that involve quantitative measures of assets, liabilities and certain off-balance sheet items as calculated under regulatory accounting practices.
 Capital classifications are also subject to qualitative judgments by the regulators about components, risk weightings and other factors.

 Quantitative measures established by regulation to ensure capital adequacy require banks to maintain minimum amounts and ratios (set forth in the table below) of Tier I capital (as defined in the regulations) to total average assets (as defined), and minimum ratios of Common Equity Tier I, Tier I and total risk-based capital (as defined) to risk-weighted assets (as defined).
+The final rules implementing Basel Committee on Banking Supervision's capital guidelines for U. S. bank (Basel III rules) became effective for the Company on January 1, 2015 with full compliance with all of the requirements being phased in over a multi-year schedule and fully phased in by January 1, 2019.
+Under the Basel III rules, the Company must hold a capital conservation buffer above the adequately capitalized risk-based capital ratios.
+The capital conservation buffer is being phased in from 0.0% for 2015 to 2.50% by 2019 and is 0.625% for 2016.
+The net unrealized gain or loss on available-for-sale securities is not included in computing regulatory capital.
 To be considered adequately capitalized (as defined) under the regulatory framework for prompt corrective action, the minimums must be maintained for Tier I leverage, Common Equity Tier I risk-based, Tier I risk-based and total risk-based ratios as set forth in the table.
+Management believes as of December 31, 2016, the Company and FirstCNB meet all capital adequacy requirements to which they are subject.
 Actual capital amounts and ratios are presented in the table below.

-As of December 31, 2015, the most recent notifications from primary regulatory authorities categorized FirstCNB, SHB and the Company as well capitalized under the regulatory framework for prompt corrective action.
-To be categorized as well capitalized, the Banks must maintain minimum total risk-based, Common Equity Tier I risk-based, Tier I risk-based and Tier I leverage ratios as set forth in the table below.
-There are no conditions or events since notification that management believes have changed the Banks' categories.
+As of December 31, 2016 and 2015, the most recent notifications from primary regulatory authorities categorized the Company and its subsidiary bank(s) as well capitalized under the regulatory framework for prompt corrective action.
+To be categorized as well capitalized, the Bank(s) must maintain minimum total risk-based, Common Equity Tier I risk-based, Tier I risk-based and Tier I leverage ratios as set forth in the table below.
+There are no conditions or events since notification that management believes have changed its categories.